 3) Element elevations should be entered and accurate as well, and should represent pipe elevations, not ground.
 Be sure to include any significant elevation changes such as local high points (due to the potential of vapor pocket formation if the vapor pressure limit is reached).
 Since elevation and pressure are related, accurate input is required for good analysis.
 Information on elevations in HAMMER can be found at the following link: What does node elevation represent?

 4) If there are any unexpected user notifications, these should be resolved.
 If you receive a red user notification, such as a "Network Unbalanced" message, this will need to be resolved before you compute the transient run to assure the most accurate results possible.
 You can find that many of the notifications that you could receive are addressed in a wiki or forum post, which will allow you to locate the content you're looking for.
-This wiki article will explain how you can search our Communities site for that information.
+Here's a link to the Communities web pages.

 5) If you have any modeling artifacts or "tricks", those should be removed as they can skew the transient results.
 For example a connection to an existing system represented by a "fake" reservoir and pump based on hydrant flow tests.
 Transient waves would not reflect off these conditions in the same manner as the actual system, which could skew the transient results.